andytlim/aotk-wiki/Evienne-Eliade.md

 She dies early on.
 Eiyu Avalon re-creates her as a humonculi using his grandfather's traitline skills.

 ## Trivia
-* Evienne is later known as the Lady of the Lake.
+* Evienne eventually becomes the Lady of the Lake who gives King Arthur the [Excalibur]().